-Senate committee expected to OK autonomous car bills
+Senate committee expected to approve autonomous car bills

 Michigan legislators could vote as early as next week on sweeping autonomous vehicle bills that would allow self-driving cars on any Michigan road without a human driver behind the wheel.